• Skip to primary navigation

 Kevin Lieb

-Kevin Lieb is an aerospace engineering master’s student, working towards experimental aerodynamic, structural, and acoustic testing of a potential treatment for the leading-edge slat.
+Kevin Lieb is a PhD student in aerospace engineering, working towards experimental aerodynamic, structural, and acoustic testing of a potential treatment for the leading-edge slat.
 Current work focuses on the development of a high-resolution, low-cost acoustic beamforming system.
-As an undergraduate, he focused on experimental work, including composite fatigue testing, wind-tunnel testing of infinite wing sections, and designed, built, and tested an SMA-actuated low-speed flow modification device.
-Kevin works with the M2AESTRO Laboratory under Dr Darren Hartl, https://maestrolab.tamu.edu/.
+As an undergraduate, he focused on experimental work, including composite fatigue testing, and wind-tunnel testing of infinite wing sections, and designed, built, and tested an SMA-actuated low-speed flow modification device.
+Kevin works with the M2AESTRO Laboratory under Dr. Darren Hartl, https://maestrolab.tamu.edu/.

 William C Rogers